Hej!

 The challenge

-The Haas Mediengruppe, a publisher of local newspapers in the Rhine-Neckar region of Germany, approached Edenspiekermann in 2019 in order to find out who their readers actually are – and more importantly: How they consume news online.
+The Haas Mediengruppe, a publisher of local newspapers in the Rhine-Neckar region of Germany, approached Edenspiekermann in 2019 to find out who their readers actually are – and more importantly, how they consume news online.

 The solution

-As part of the overall digital strategy I came in for the part of user research to identify the frequent readers and what they are interested in, both in a quantitative open-for-all online survey as well as in interviews with selected newspaper subscribers using the publication-shared website "Morgenweb" and/or their app.
+As part of the overall digital strategy, I was responsible for user research to identify frequent readers and what they are interested in, using both a quantitative, open-to-all online survey and interviews with selected newspaper subscribers, using the publication's shared website "Morgenweb" and/or their app.

-All of the collected insights and learnings ended up in distinctive reader's profiles (like a persona but not a persona) that laid the foundations for building the next iteration of "Morgenweb".
+All of the collected insights and learnings were compiled into distinctive reader profiles (like a persona but not a persona) that laid the foundations for building the next iteration of "Morgenweb".

 Role